Avril112113/SelenScript/readme.md

 	::later::
 	return "later happened"
 end
+assert(gz(false), "early happened")
 ```
-would return from the function and not the `do` statement as its not used as an expression statement
+would return from the function and not the `do` statement as it's not used as an expression statement
+The same would apply for `for`, `while`, `repeat` and any other expressionable statements.

 ## Types
 `any` can be anything
 `table` normal Lua table
-`table[KeyType=ValueType]`
+`table<KeyType, ValueType>`
 `array` a list of values
-`array[ValueType]`
+`array<ValueType>`
 `string`
 `number` int or float
 `int` whole number
 `float` floating point number
 `function`
+`fun`  Shorthand for `function` (because EmmyLua)
 `function(arg: ArgType)`
 `function(arg: ArgType) -> ReturnType`
-`unknown` when no type is defined (can be ignored, not useable, use `any` if the type is explisitly unknown)
+`unknown` when no type is defined (not useable in syntax, use `any` if the type is explicitly unknown)

 # Contributors
 Matrixmage - Helped with some code stuff
 Matrixmage, Pyry, Yolathothep - Language design
 DreadberryJam - Name Suggestion

-Where ever I borrowed code for tests
+Any files taken from other projects to test the parsing capabilities (There should be credits)
-and anyone who finds bugs and reports them
+Anyone who finds bugs and reports them